hpnhxxwn/FCND-Estimation/README.md

   RbgPrime(2,1) = 0;
   RbgPrime(2,2) = 0;
 ```
-The secon step, obtaining `Jacobian Matrix`  by using `GetRbgPrime()` and after iplementing prediction step (predict the state covariance forward) to  update the covariance matrix cov according to the EKF equation.
+The second step, obtaining `Jacobian Matrix`  by using `GetRbgPrime()` and after iplementing prediction step (predict the state covariance forward) to  update the covariance matrix cov according to the EKF equation.
 For `Jacobian Matrix` equations in `Section 7.2` and prediction equations in `Section 3 ` which are given in [`Estimation for Quadrotors`](https://www.overleaf.com/read/vymfngphcccj#/54894644/) paper [5]

 ![Photo_5](./image/Photo_5.png)